TheMrityunjayPathak/TheMrityunjayPathak/README.md

 <strong>Algorithm Used : Regression</strong>

-The objective of this Project is to develop a Machine Learning Model that can accurately predict the prices of used cars based on various features and attributes.</p><br>
+<strong>The objective of this Project is to develop a Machine Learning Model that can accurately predict the prices of used cars based on various features and attributes.</strong></p><br>

 <p align="left">
 <a href="https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification" title="Spaceship Titanic Classification"><img src="https://github.com/TheMrityunjayPathak/TheMrityunjayPathak/assets/123563634/f6532f64-94f1-4fdd-9cc2-6c63be44cce0" alt="Spaceship Titanic Classification" width="300px" align="left"/></a>